Gumley: Other buildings

 St Helen's Church mostly dates from the 14th century with later additions.
 The tenor bell was cast around 1520.
-The interior of the church was restored in the Victorian era in 1874 and is a good example of the Decorative style.
+The interior of the church was restored in the Victorian era in 1874 and is a good example of the Decorated style.
 There is a service every Sunday with a family service once a month.

 At the Engine House gas was manufactured for the Hall.
 There was a Post Office and part of the bakery remains as outbuildings of Westfield.
-The Butchers shop was at the 'Js' where it was preserved as a museum until recently.
+The butchers shop was at the 'Js' where it was preserved as a museum until recently.
 There were two public houses in the 1840s, the Hartopp Arms and the Bluebell, which later became The Bell.
 Only two of seven farms in Gumley are left.

-Grade 2 listed structures in the village include Hall Farm, Rose Cottage and Fenleigh House, Stone House, Leys Farm and the village pump.
-The Motte Castle, a tree ringed mound to the west of Gumley is a Scheduled Monument.
+Grade II listed structures in the village include Hall Farm, Rose Cottage and Fenleigh House, Stone House, Leys Farm and the village pump.
+The Motte Castle, a tree-ringed mound to the west of Gumley is a Scheduled Monument.

-The Village Hall was opened in 1969 on the site of Gumley's former school, which closed in 1933.
+The village hall was opened in 1969 on the site of Gumley's former school, which closed in 1933.
 It is run as a charitable trust and has a small committee open to anyone from the village who cares to join.
 There is a fish and chips evening in February and a summer barbecue in August as well as other social events.